 Director Juran was just beginning his monster-fantasy phase.
 The former Oscar-winning designer may not have known that he’d only be directing a few scattered scenes for Mantis, with little control over the film’s overall shape.
 Juran helmed three of the best Ray Harryhausen films, and even his no-budget Attack of the 50-Foot Woman is well-directed.
 But the Mantis script has almost nothing dramatic to direct.
 Kids and nostalgic monster movie fans must wait patiently for the next appearance of the curiously uninspiring insect creature.

 A real Mantis is used for a couple of shots but most of the time the big bug is a large marionette / rod puppet, filmed in miniature settings or positioned before rear-screen projections.
 The model doesn’t have enough detail but it looks very good against some okay miniature sets, often with heavy fog to enhance the creep factor.
 The most effective scene, the wrecking of a bus, should have been the first of several set pieces showing the monster in action.
 Partly hidden by fog, the rod puppet finally acquires a bit of visual mystery.

 Unlike Them! this giant bug engages in little violent interaction with the human characters.
 For most of the show we’re stuck in ‘mysterious attack aftermath’ mode — the main characters are trying to figure out things we’ve known since scene one.
 Only in the final confrontation do people share the frame with the monster.
 When paramedics at the bus accident find no bodies, we’re told that the incredibly voracious Mantis gobbled them up.
-But we just don’t buy it — the critter moves so slowly, your grandma could climb out of the bus with a broken hip and still make a clean escape.
+But we just don’t buy it — the critter moves so slowly, your grandma could climb out of the bus with a broken hip and still make a clean getaway.
 Contrast that with the bug onslaught scenes in the crude, tasteless Cosmic Monsters: they nevertheless generate real Insect Fear, a frisson that escapes Deadly Mantis entirely.